 Now we all know Amsterdam can be a rather expensive place at times.
 Visit one of the city’s major attractions and you can pay upwards of 25 euros per person.
 That’s not exactly small change.

 And in the Netherlands you are expected to spend your proverbial penny quite literally.
-Yes, going the bathroom here is rarely free when you are out and about!
+Yes, going to the bathroom here is rarely free when you are out and about!
 The Dutch have a great trading history and are generally quite commercially-minded and thrifty to boot as well.

-What this means for visitors is that costs can quickly mount up, especially for a family or a group.
+What this means for visitors is that costs can quickly mount up – especially for a family or a group.